cvillad/contact-importer/README.md

 To run this project you only need to follow the next steps:

+1. bundle install
-1. rails db:create db:migrate
+2. rails db:create db:migrate
-2. rails s
+3. rails s

-You can run the test with the 'rspec' comand
+You can run the test with the 'rspec' command

 CSV files for testing are located on spec/fixtures